-In cases involving students who are graduating, a hold may be placed that will delay the awarding of a diploma.
-This may not hinder the ability for a student to participate in commencement activities, pending approval from the Office of Community Standards and Title IX.
-To have the hold removed, a student should contact their Hearing Officer or the Office of Community Standards and Title IX.
+In cases involving graduating students, a hold may be placed that will delay the awarding of a diploma.
+Pending approval from the Office of Community Standards, this may not hinder a student's ability to participate in commencement activities.
+To have the hold removed, a student should contact their Hearing Officer and/or the Assistant Director of Community Standards.

-XIV.
 Discipline Records

 Jacksonville State University maintains a record of students who have been found in violation of university policies and regulations.
-Student conduct records are maintained separately from the student's official academic records, except in cases involving suspension or dismissal.
+Student conduct records are maintained separately from the student's official academic records, except in suspension or dismissal cases.
 In these cases, the Registrar's Office is notified of students' temporary or permanent dismissal.

-Information about the status of a student's conduct records will be handled in compliance with the provisions of the Family Education Rights and Privacy Act (FERPA).
-In accordance with these provisions, no information will be released to external authorities or to others outside the conduct system, unless the student has provided written permission authorizing such release.
-In other circumstances, the student's records may be released to third parties, only as authorized by subpoena or court order.
+Information about the status of a student's conduct records will be handled in compliance with the Family Education Rights and Privacy Act (FERPA) provisions.
+In accordance with these provisions, no information will be released to external authorities or others outside the conduct system unless the student has provided written permission authorizing such release.
+In other circumstances, the student's records may only be released to third parties as authorized by subpoena or court order.
 In most cases, the student is notified of the subpoena or court order at the last known address prior to releasing the information.